Joost Drieman, Workshop and Roundtable Moderator at IntelliSummit™

 Participants will learn how to collect and analyze the competition more effectively and efficiently.
 A must attend for CI professionals.

-DAY 2, Roundtable Discussion: “Baby, you can drive my car” – A roundtable discussion about the future of intelligence
+DAY 2, Roundtable Discussion: “Lead me, follow me” – A roundtable discussion about the pros and cons of recommending actions.

 A quick interview with Joost, by IntelliSummit moderator Ingemar Svensson.